isomerpages/nlb-reference/index.md

     - infopic:
         title: Getting Started on Research
         subtitle: How-to Guides
-        description: Learn how to use the available research resources effectively
+        description: Learn how to use our research resources effectively.
         button: Find Out More
         url: /getting-started/academicresearch/
         image: /images/category/infopic-getting-started.jpg